 Chukku-malli kaapi is a traditional South Indian digestive elixir prepared using dried ginger & other spices, herbs and palm sugar.
-As Indian medicine recommends to take fresh ginger in an empty stomach in the morning & dried ginger before sleep, we take fresh ginger juice or ginger jam (lehium) before breakfast & dried ginger elixir after dinner to improve the digestion.
-The same elixir can be served in winter as a home remedy for common cough, cold & sore throat after being infused with relevant medicinal herbs & spices.
+Since Indian medicine systems like Siddha or Ayurveda recommends to take fresh ginger in an empty stomach in the morning & dried ginger later in the day, we usually take fresh ginger juice or ginger jam (lehium) before breakfast & dried ginger elixir after dinner to improve the digestion.
+The same elixir may be served in winter as a home remedy for common cough, cold & sore throat by infusing it with appropriate medicinal herbs & spices.

-Traditionally it has also been given to babies every fortnight as it prevents regurgitation of milk.
-I remember seeing my grand mother forcibly feeding chukku kashayam to my cousins when they were babies using paladai (or sangu meaning a conch shell, got this name for its shape), an age-old infant feeding spoon, as babies can not bear its peppery taste.
-Paladai is useful to feed bitter or spicy medicinal potion as it helps to gulp the liquid down without sensing its taste.
-For toddlers or kids we can use any other spoon.
+Traditionally this elixir has been fed even to babies every fortnight as it prevents regurgitation of milk.
+I remember seeing my grand mother forcibly feeding chukku kashayam to my cousins when they were babies using an age-old infant feeding spoon, paladai (also called as sangu, meaning conch shell, got this name for the shape similar to a conch shell), as babies can not bear its peppery taste.
+Paladai is useful to feed bitter or spicy medicinal potion to infants as it helps to gulp the liquid down before sensing its taste.
+But for toddlers or kids we can use a spoon instead.

 My grandma used to say “Virundhum marunthum moondru naal”, meaning whether you are enjoying a feast or taking a medicine, it should be limited to 3 days only.
 This medicinal elixir can be taken for 3 consecutive days or until you notice a significant improvement.
 Ironically, I have met with the people who can not fall asleep if they don’t drink chukku kaapi.
 When I got married I was surprised to see relatives & friends of my parents-in-law turning up without notice and was amazed by mother-in-law’s hospitality.
-She used to keep serving food to all of us every 2-3 hours till 9 pm and of course she had a cook to assist with.
-(Still at the age of 75 she likes to try new recipes, you can find her latest recipe here that she learned from a cookery show.)
-On any day her last preparation in the kitchen would be a spiced elixir that she served with milk specially for her grandchildren.
+She used to keep serving food to all of us every 2-3 hours till 9 pm (of course she had a cook to assist with).
+On any day her last preparation in the kitchen would be a spiced elixir, and she served it with milk specially to her grandchildren.
 We were all playing cards or carrom with renewed energy while sipping chukku-malli kaapi late in the night.
-This recipe reminds me of those beautiful moments when we rendezvoused with our extended family.
+This recipe reminds me of those beautiful moments when we rendezvoused with my extended family.

 Time taken: 15-20 min